Policy for handling unreasonable or unreasonably persistent complainants

 4.4 Any applications of the policy must be reviewed after no more than six months.
 The review should consider whether the complainant has adhered to the restrictions imposed, and whether the complaint is still under investigation.

-4.5 If the review determines that restrictions should lifted, the complainant should be notified in writing, and warned that any repeat of the previous unacceptable or unreasonable behaviour will result in reapplication of the restrictions.
+4.5 If the review determines that restrictions should lift, the complainant should be notified in writing, and warned that any repeat of the previous unacceptable or unreasonable behaviour will result in reapplication of the restrictions.

 5. Communication to officers/Members